The Majoris Lab is OPEN and recruiting M.Sc. and Ph.D. Students.

 I currently have 2 years of funding support for a Ph.D. student.
 Additional student support is contingent on satisfactory performance and grant acquisition.

 Students are expected to apply for nationally competitive graduate fellowships such as the NSF GRFP, NDSEG, NASA FINESST, EPA STAR, Gates Millennium Scholars Program, NDSEG, and the NOAA Nancy Foster that would enable them to acquire additional support for their graduate studies.
-TAMUCC also offers an extensive list of internal and external funding opportunities.
+PSU also offers scholarships for competitive applicants.
 Because fellowships rarely cover a student’s entire graduate studies, students will generally be expected to work part-time as a teaching assistant (TA) or research assistant (RA).
-Both RA and TA positions are dependent on availability and are a 20 hour/week commitment.
-Additional information regarding funding opportunities can be found here.
-COST OF ATTENDANCE AT TAMUCC |
+Both RA and TA positions are dependent on availability and are a 20 hour/week commitment. |

 Get In Touch |